Me-Protocol/me-agent-sdk/README.md

 **Local Testing**:

+1. Build the SDK: `npm run build`
-1. Run `npm run serve` to start a local server
+2. Run `npm run serve` to start a local server
-2. Open `http://localhost:5500` in your browser
+3. Open `http://localhost:5500` in your browser
-3. The example includes ethers.js via CDN for full redemption functionality
+4. The example uses the local build from `dist/me-agent-sdk.min.js`

+**Note**: The `docs/index.html` and `example/index.html` files load the SDK from the local `dist/` folder for development.
+When deploying to production (GitHub Pages, CDN), update the script tag to use the CDN URL.

 ## Quick Reference